-Each description includes the books in the series, background information, and an introduction to the first book.
-There are no spoilers!
+Each entry includes the books in the series, a bit of background, and an intro to the first book — spoiler-free!

 Enjoy!